Website Building Process

 - Review the cost, both for the base site building and any additional web-related services

-- The Web Group sends you a word document via Basecamp containing content from your old site divided into the new navigation as determined in the initial meeting.
+- If you're revising an existing site, the Web Group will send you a word document containing content from your old site; if possible, it will be divided into the new navigation as determined in the initial meeting.

 - You edit the content in the word document and add any content as you would like it to appear on your new website.
 You then have the content approved by your departmental leadership.

-- Upload the finalized, approved, revised version of the content to Basecamp.
-The primary contact in your organization is responsible for organizing content according to the site map and verifying that all content is correct and accurate.
+- The primary contact in your organization is responsible for ensuring that all content is correct and accurate.
+We do not edit typos or punctuation.

 - Schedule headshots and “action” photography for your site.
 Note that some photography is included in the “base” site building fee, which is usually sufficient for most websites.
 Additional photography will have to be covered by your organization.
 Read more about this process.